-Book Review: The Jack Wrangler Story or What's a Nice Boy like You Doing? by Jack Wrangler along with Carl Johnes
+Retro Reading: The Jack Wrangler Story or What's a Nice Boy Like You Doing? by Jack Wrangler Along With Carl Johnes

 For me, conventional biographies have always been kind of boring.
 If I wanted to know about celebrities I could pick up one of the tabloids, but if a celebrity is obscure then those are the types of biographies I like reading.

 And there's the old adage everything old is new again.